robinozer/QuizProject/README.md

 __Final Result__

 - When all questions have been answered, an encouraging message is displayed along with the user's final score.
-A Play again button appears to restart the quiz, this returns the user to the start page.
+A Play again button appears to restart the quiz.
+This reloads the page returns the user to the start.

 ![SCREENSHOT OF QUiZ END](media/screenshot-quiz-end.png)

 ## 4. Future features ##

-- An endless amount of features could be added to the quiz: a wider variety of quiz topics, a larger library of questions and answers, and different question types such as open questions, picture ad audio questions and questions with multiple correct answers.
+- An endless amount of features could be added to the quiz: among others a wider variety of quiz topics, a larger library of questions and answers, and different question types such as open questions, picture and audio questions and questions with multiple correct answers.
-- The website could also include quizzes of varying difficulty levels to challenge users of varying level.
+- The website could also include quizzes of varying difficulty levels to challenge users of different skills.

 ## 5. Color scheme and typography ##
 - The color scheme for the website was first created manually, and then adjusted with the help of [Coolors](https://coolors.co/).
 The colors have a high amount of contrast to increase legibility and visibility and minimize distractions.
 The green and red were used specifically as they are commonly associated with correct and incorrect answers.